-Any of us could list reasons to keep living if we sat down and tried.
+Any of us could list generic reasons to keep living if we sat down and tried.
 Parents, friends, children, aspirations, all the good food we’d miss… there are always reasons to live.
+But somehow that doesn’t help when you’re ready to deny them all.

 1. Death isn’t a rest stop – it’s the end of the road.